 A Chromebook is an excellent and (often) cheap alternative to most laptops running Windows or macOS.
-However, the common consensus is that you can’t really edit photos and videos on a Chromebook effectively.
+However, the common consensus is that you can’t really perform resource-intensive tasks like editing photos and videos on a Chromebook.

 Let’s get started and go through the best ones you should consider downloading.

 Editor’s note: We’ll be updating this list of the best photo and video editing apps regularly as new ones launch.

 The best video editors for Chromebooks

 Gone are the days when you absolutely needed an expensive Windows or macOS computer.
 Now you can edit videos on a Chromebook thanks to a plethora of available apps.
 The process comes with its limitations, but you would be surprised to see how good these options are.
 Let’s tell you about the best video editing software for Chromebooks you should consider downloading.

 1. PowerDirector Android app

 PowerDirector is a popular desktop video editor, and its mobile version is a great tool to edit video on a Chromebook.
 The UI is very similar to what you would see in the PowerDirector desktop version, so there are chances you are already used to the experience.

 This is as full as a video editing app for Chromebooks can get.
 It can trim clips, add effects, adjust the look, overlay audio, add music, stabilize shaky video, rotate, fix exposure, enhance colors, and export in 4K quality.
 It’s a free app, but unlocking certain improvements requires in-app purchases.